HeidiBolivar/AI-Powered-Productivity-Toolkit/README.md

 **Key AI-Driven Features:**

 * **Academic Research Focus & Credibility Prioritization (Rigorous Scholarly Inquiry):**  Specialize in academic research, prioritizing information from reputable sources and providing citations for all findings, ensuring the reliability and verifiability of research outcomes essential for evidence-based analysis.
-  **Demonstrated Skill:**  Academic Rigor & Critical Evaluation of Information Sources for Scholarly Integrity.
+  <br>**Demonstrated Skill:**  Academic Rigor & Critical Evaluation of Information Sources for Scholarly Integrity.
 * **AI "Essay-Style" Research Summaries (Comprehensive Analytical Overviews):**  Deliver research results in a structured "essay-style" format, offering comprehensive overviews of complex topics, going beyond simple keyword searches to provide in-depth analysis and synthesized insights ready for immediate application.
-  **Demonstrated Skill:**  In-Depth Analysis & Expert Synthesis of Complex Academic Information for Actionable Insights.
+  <br>**Demonstrated Skill:**  In-Depth Analysis & Expert Synthesis of Complex Academic Information for Actionable Insights.
 * **Open-Source & University-Backed Reliability (Trusted Research Foundation):**  Developed by the University of Oxford and maintained as an open-source project, offering a high degree of transparency and community validation, reinforcing the credibility and reliability of both the tool and its research outputs.
-  **Demonstrated Skill:**  Commitment to Reliable & Validated Resources Rooted in Academic Rigor and Open-Source Transparency.
+  <br>**Demonstrated Skill:**  Commitment to Reliable & Validated Resources Rooted in Academic Rigor and Open-Source Transparency.
 * **Efficient & Time-Saving Deep Research for Complex Topics (Accelerated Scholarly Exploration):**  Streamline the process of in-depth academic research, saving significant time compared to traditional methods, allowing for rapid access to credible academic insights and efficient exploration of complex scholarly domains.
-  **Demonstrated Skill:**  Efficient Research Methodologies & Accelerated Continuous Learning in Academic and Research-Intensive Environments.
+  <br>**Demonstrated Skill:**  Efficient Research Methodologies & Accelerated Continuous Learning in Academic and Research-Intensive Environments.

 **Impact on Your Professional Profile:**